creditwithout/-/README.md

 └── 📄 README.md             # Main documentation for the project
 ```

-* ` 3D-models` - includes all the 3d printed parts of the robot that will go to the regional competition, and also contain and explanation about every piece designed [Here](https://github.com/seteki/III-Wind/tree/main/3D-models).
-* `documentation` - Here you'll find all the GitHub Printables for every competition.
-[Here](https://github.com/seteki/III-Wind/tree/main/documentation).
-* `ARA Versions` - Here you'll see every version of our robot.
-[Here](https://github.com/seteki/III-Wind/tree/main/ARA%20Versions)
-* `electrical-schemes`- contains the circuit diagrams of all the electrical parts of the seteki robot (ARA 1.1).
-[Here](https://github.com/seteki/III-Wind/tree/main/electrical-schemes).
-* `robot-photos` - photos of every angle of our robot for you can see it.
-[Here](https://github.com/seteki/III-Wind/tree/main/robot-photos)
-* `src` - this folder contains every code that makes our robot work, it have explanation for every part of the codes.
-[Here](https://github.com/seteki/III-Wind/tree/main/src)
-* `team-photos` - photos of the seteki team, it has the normal photo and one funny photo.
-[Here](https://github.com/seteki/III-Wind/tree/main/team-photos)
-* `video` - the link to our youtube channel where you can see our robot in action completing both challenges.
-[Here](https://github.com/seteki/III-Wind/tree/main/video).
-* `README.md` - Here's all our journey in the development of our robot here we explain every part of the robot making.
-[Here](https://github.com/seteki/III-Wind/tree/main).

 > [!CAUTION]
 > Due to GitHub problems some charts and GIFs can load a little bit slow, so we beg you to be patient while reading to not miss anything, THANKS!